chen-bowen/Opreationalizing_Machine_Learning_with_Azure/README.md

     dataset = dataset.register(workspace=ws, name=key, description=description_text)
 ```
 This will load in the dataset if it's already in the workspace, otherwise it will create the dataset from that linked datasource
-Let's verify if it has been suceessfully created
+You can go to the `Dataset` tab to verify the dataset you just uploaded is sucessfully registered, a sample screenshot is shown below

 ![Screenshot](images/Dataset%20verification.png)

-(step 4, 5) We can then proceed to creating the configurations of the AutoML pipeline.
+(step 4, 5) Create the configurations of the AutoML pipeline.
 Start by running the following lines in the SDK

 ```python
 automl_settings = {